cletomartin/redes1/_sources/transport.md

   In the example, the packets arrive out of order and they are passed to the receiver's application as they arrive, without any flwo or error control
   ```

-- _Connection-oriented_: the data is sent through a _logical connection_ between the sender and reciever.
+- _Connection-oriented_: the data is sent through a _logical connection_ between the sender and receiver.
   The connection should be _established_ before sending data and has to be _closed_ afterwards.
   The packets transported through a specific connection are related each other: they belong to the same context of communication.